 5. An MRR line of credit

-Typically, lines of credit are ideal for short-term working capital expenses, not funding your runway for long-term growth, since the capital can become very costly if it’s not paid back quickly.
+Typically, lines of credit are ideal for short-term working capital expenses, not investments in long-term growth, since the capital can become very costly if it’s not paid back quickly.

-Since 2010, Lighter Capital has helped more than 500 startups grow through more than 1,000 rounds of funding and over $300 million in non-dilutive financing.
-More than 20% of our portfolio clients have been acquired to date by companies that include Amazon, Salesforce, and Eventbrite.
-We know what it takes to help entrepreneurs realize their dreams on their terms.
+Since 2010, Lighter Capital has helped startups grow through more than 1,000 rounds of funding and over $350 million in non-dilutive financing.
+More than 20% of our portfolio clients have been acquired by companies that include Amazon, Salesforce, and Eventbrite.